sakshi-gadewar/Data-Analyst-Project-Portfolio/01_Zomato-End-To-End-Data-Analysis/README.md

 ### 6. Insights
  ![Insights](Screenshots/Insights.png)

 ---

 ## Project Overview

-This project analyzes Zomato's restaurant dataset to uncover insights into sales performance, customer behavior, restaurant performance, cuisine trends, and city-wise business growth.
+This project is a **Power BI dashboard** built using the **Zomato Restaurant Dataset** to analyze sales performance, customer behavior, restaurant performance, cuisine trends, and city-wise business growth.

-The dashboard helps answer business questions such as:

-Which city has the highest order volume?
-Which restaurants are the top performers?
-What is the average order value per city or user?
-Who are the most active customers?
+The dashboard was developed using **Power BI, Power Query, DAX, and Excel**.
+It combines business data into interactive reports, making it easier to explore sales trends, customer activity, restaurant performance, and city-wise comparisons.

+The dashboard includes six interactive report pages with KPIs, charts, filters, and navigation buttons that allow users to explore the data from different perspectives.

+The project focuses on:

+- Sales and order performance
+- Customer behavior and demographics
+- Restaurant performance and ratings
+- City-wise business analysis
+- Cuisine trends and food preferences
+- Interactive reporting for business insights

 ---

 ## Business Problem Statement

-Zomato operates across multiple cities and restaurants, generating large amounts of business data every day.
-Without an interactive reporting system, it becomes difficult to monitor business performance and identify growth opportunities.
+Zomato collects data from restaurants, customers, and orders across different cities.
+Analyzing this information manually can make it difficult to understand business performance and identify useful trends.

-This dashboard focuses on solving the following business problems:
+This dashboard was built to help answer business questions such as:

-### Revenue & Pricing Analysis
-Analyze sales performance across different cities and identify revenue trends.

-### Restaurant Performance Evaluation
+- Which cities generate the highest sales and order volume?
-Compare restaurants based on sales, ratings, and customer engagement to identify top-performing restaurants.
+- Which restaurants perform better based on sales and customer ratings?

-### Customer Preference Analysis
-Understand customer preferences across cuisines, food categories, and demographic segments.

-### Geographic Performance Comparison
-Evaluate city-wise sales, users, and ratings to compare regional performance.

-### Decision Support
+- Which cuisines and food categories are most popular?
+- How do customer demographics influence sales?
-Provide interactive reports that help stakeholders monitor KPIs and make data-driven decisions.
+- How can interactive reports help monitor KPIs and support better business decisions?

   ---

 ## Core Objective

 The goal of this project is to help Zomato make data-driven business decisions by converting large volumes of restaurant data into actionable insights.
 Using Power BI, Power Query, and DAX, the project analyzes restaurant performance, customer ratings, cuisines, pricing, and service availability to identify trends, evaluate business performance, and support strategic decision-making through an interactive dashboard.

----

-## Executive Summary

-This project is an end-to-end data analytics solution developed using the **Zomato Restaurant Dataset**.
-The dashboard was designed in **Power BI** to transform raw restaurant data into meaningful business insights through interactive visualizations.

-The project focuses on:

-* Understanding restaurant distribution across cities.
-* Analyzing customer ratings and engagement.
-* Evaluating pricing patterns and affordability.
-* Identifying the most popular cuisines.
-* Assessing online delivery and table booking services.
-* Delivering an interactive dashboard to support strategic business decisions.

 ---